lemene/PECAT/doc/config.md

     + `lsf`: LSF systems.
     + `slurm`:Slurm systems.
     + `local`: do not use cluster system.
++ `grid_options`: It is used to add additional options for submitting jobs.

 ### Preparing
 The pipeline extracts `genome_size`*`prep_output_coverage` longest reads from `reads` for the next steps.